swiftlang/swift-sdk-generator/README.md

 ```

 This will download required components and produce an SDK for `aarch64` Ubuntu Jammy in the `Bundles` subdirectory of
 this project.
-Follow the steps printed at the end of generators output for installing the destination.
+Follow the steps printed at the end of generator's output for installing the destination.

 After installing verify that SwiftPM detects the new destination: